 |Name of consortium members, if any||University of Queensland|

 GGGI’s early baseline assessment has identified that the establishment of community forests is seen as a useful avenue to attain coastal landscape restoration.
-Local communities recognize the value of conserving forests surrounding their dwellings both for protection against extreme weather events and as source of sustenance given the importance of habitat conditions for crab and fish populations.
-These were also identified as mangrove compatible value chains in the bioeconomy scoping assessment conducted in 2018.
+Local communities recognize the value of conserving forests surrounding their dwellings both for protection against extreme weather events and as a source of sustenance given the importance of habitat conditions for crab and fish populations.
+These were also identified as mangrove compatible value chains in the bio-economy scoping assessment conducted in 2018.
 It is recognized that in the absence of these shelter-belts the exposure to extreme events is increased, therefore the local communities understand the value of restoring mangrove forests near their dwellings.

 Lack of clear and transparent rules for allocation of forest-carbon rights to local communities and project developers prevent the implementation of forest carbon projects for the voluntary or regulatory markets.

-The objective of the project is to develop the investment case for coastal landscape mangrove restoration in Myanmar, with an initial entry point in Ayeyarwady Region, through support for enabling policy environment, analyses of potential natural capital value-chain returns, assessment of potential benefit-sharing considerations and financing needs.
+The objective of the project is to develop the investment case for coastal landscape mangrove restoration in Myanmar, with an initial entry point in Ayeyarwady Region, through support for enabling policy environment, analyses of potential natural capital value-chain returns, assessment of potential benefit-sharing considerations, and financing needs.

 This project is aligned with IO1.
-Strengthened national, sub-national and local green growth planning, financing and institutional frameworks.
+Strengthened national, sub-national and local green growth planning, financing, and institutional frameworks.